barrucadu/lookwhattheshoggothdraggedin.com/posts/traveller-cheatsheets.markdown

 - Travel zones

 I mostly use this for the list of berthing costs.
-I'm using the official [glo:traveller] setting in my campaign, so I can use the excellent [travellermap.com][], rather than needing to decode UWPs myself.
+I'm using the official Traveller setting in my campaign, so I can use the excellent [travellermap.com][], rather than needing to decode UWPs myself.